Teaching Assistantship

 • and more!

-If you are interested in applying for a TA position, please reach out to Ms. Terri Dudenhoeffer, MAPW Program Coordinator, or Dr. Laura Howard, TA Program Coordinator, with any questions.
+If you are interested in applying for a TA position, please reach out to Dr. Amanda Pratt, MAPW Graduate Teaching Assistant Coordinator, or Terri Dudenhoeffer, MAPW Academic Program Support Specialist with any questions.

 TA Application Guidelines